AllanVester/pytube/docs/user/channel.rst

 Using Channels
 ==============

-This guide will walk you through the basics of working with pytubefix Channels.
+This guide will walk you through the basics of working with pytube Channels.

 Creating a Channel
 ------------------

-Using pytubefix to interact with channels is similar to interacting with playlists.
+Using pytube to interact with channels is similar to interacting with playlists.
 Begin by importing the Channel class::

-    >>> from pytubefix import Channel
+    >>> from pytube import Channel

 Now let's create a channel object.
 You can do this by initializing the object with a channel URL::